 How much do cloud sizing choices matter?

-Given the sheer volume of workloads moving to public cloud — some 80% of enterprises reported moving workloads to cloud in 2017 — it is critical to accurately determine, monitor and then optimize your compute resources is critical.
+Given the sheer volume of workloads moving to public cloud — some 80% of enterprises reported moving workloads to cloud in 2017 — it is critical to accurately determine, monitor and then optimize your compute resources.
 If you think there’s a problem with improper cloud sizing in your environment, you may want to check out our recently published cloud waste checklist to identify other problem areas and take action to reduce costs.

 There are many reasons why this “supersize me” approach to cloud sizing is occurring.
 We would be interested to get your take.
 How does your team determine compute requirements for cloud workloads?
 Are there other reasons why you might deliberately choose to oversize a resource?
 Comment below to let us know.